Skip to content

 CHECKING IN AND CHECKING OUT

-The safety of our students is a top priority.
+The safety of our students is our top priority.
 Once students arrive on campus, they will not be allowed to leave except with a parent or a parent designee whose name is authorized in Skyward.
 Please check your student out of school by coming into the building and signing the student out through the office.
+You will always be required to show identification when checking-out students.

 MEDICATION AT SCHOOL